jortsmoder/wikiofdark.art/docs/index.md

 Many of the things discussed here are precisely those that are more marginal and have not yet been compiled online, so keep this in mind when reading.

+#### Updating this website

+if you have suggestions, you can make a pull request on [https://git.wikiofdark.art/jorts/wiki](https://git.wikiofdark.art/jorts/wiki)

 ## Hormone Replacement Therapy (HRT)

 There is plenty of info on E and AAs and the like online.
 Info can be added here, but I am interested in more niche things here at the moment.